gcfbn/task-list/README.md

-This is a really simple CLI todo app, written in 30 minutes, waiting for a bike ride with a friend.
+This is a really simple CLI todo app, written in 30 minutes while waiting for a bike ride with a friend.